 If you have any technical difficulties, please do the following to help us fix it quickly:

 1. Tell us what question you’re on and under what topic area.

 2. Screen shot the message or error you see.

-3. Send that screen shot by email to email@example.com and someone will get back to you within 24 hours.
+3. Send that screen shot by email to firstname.lastname@example.org and someone will get back to you quickly.

 While we hope these errors are far and few between.
-We have already successfully piloted 100 families to work out any bugs.
+We have already successfully piloted to many families.
 So we feel confident this should be an easy process.
 However, there are always unknowns.
 Following the above three steps will ensure that we escalate any technical issues quickly and streamline the process for other participants.
 Thank you for your patience and understanding.

 HOW WILL I KNOW WHEN I’VE COMPLETED THE REGISTRY?